byessilyurt/LegalAssistantRAG/README.md

 The project currently has:
 - Implemented web scraping with content filtering
 - Basic RAG system with Gemini Pro integration
-- Data processing and PDF generation
+- Data processing and translation via api
-- Initial data collection pipeline

 ## 🔜 Roadmap